pegasystems/docker-pega-web-ready/docs/Building-Image-With-Own-OS-And-JDK.md

 1. Please note yum update will contact enabled repositories to fetch the packages and their latest versions.The repositories are defined in the /etc/yum.repos.d directory.
 2. If building an image using RHEL, yum update will try to contact Red Hat repos and therefore you will need to confirm your identity using subscription-manager in the Dockerfile to connect to the Red Hat repositories.
+3. If curl is not availble for your base image, consider pulling the curl lib in this section.